- What Is a Late Period?

 If your period is late or you’re wondering if you’re pregnant, the days can tick by rather slowly.
 How long do you have to wait before taking a pregnancy test?
 The instructions on home pregnancy tests often talk about “your missed period.”
 What do they mean?

-In the world of pregnancy testing, a missed period means you expected your menstrual bleeding to have started yesterday, and it still has not started.
-The day of your expected period depends on what your normal menstrual cycle looks like and when your last period started.
+A missed period means you expected your menstrual bleeding to have started yesterday, and it still has not started.
+So, the day of your expected period depends on what your normal menstrual cycle looks like and when your last period started.

 - Day 1 – The tissue lining your uterus (womb) breaks down and leaves your body through the vagina.
 This bleeding is your period, and it lasts 4 to 8 days for most women.